matthewmueller/dom-iterator/Readme.md

 ### `iterator.revisit(revisit)`

 You can also skip over elements you already visited, by setting `revisit` to false.
+By default, `revisit` is set to `true`.

 ```js
 it.revisit(false);